Wall Street rallies again as a promise from Japan on interest rates salves global markets

 In the meantime, earnings reports from the biggest U.S. companies continue to roll in, and the growth for those in the S&P 500 index may end up being the best since 2021, according to FactSet.

-Super Micro Computers dropped 14.4% after also reporting weaker results than Wall Street expected.
-It had been one of the year's biggest winners amid investors' frenzy around artificial-intelligence technology.
-It soared more than 300% in the year's first two and a half months, but such moves caused critics to say the AI bonanza sent many stock prices too high.
+Super Micro Computer dropped 15.5% after also reporting weaker results than Wall Street expected.
+It had been one of the year's biggest winners amid investors' frenzy around artificial-intelligence technology, and its stock soared more than 300% in the year's first two and a half months.
+But such extreme moves caused critics to say the AI bonanza sent many stock prices too high.

-A set of underwhelming profit reports recently, kicked off by Tesla and Alphabet, added to the pessimism and dragged Big Tech stocks lower.

-Nvidia dropped nearly 19% from the start of July through Monday on such concerns, but it rose 3.7% Wednesday and was one of the strongest forces pushing upward on the market following a similar gain on Tuesday.
-Microsoft and Apple were also pushing the market higher.
+But Microsoft's 1.9% gain and Apple's 3% climb on Wednesday were the two biggest forces pushing the S&P 500 higher.

-In stock markets abroad, indexes climbed across much of Europe and Asia as calm headed westward.
+In stock markets abroad, indexes climbed across much of Europe and Asia.

 AP Business Writer Matt Ott contributed.